 Ann Weiser Cornell was getting her PhD in Linguistics at the University of Chicago when she met and studied with Eugene Gendlin, the originator of Focusing, starting in 1972.
 Learning Focusing with him has led to a lifelong process of discovery and personal development.

 Today Ann is internationally recognized as one of the leading innovators and theoreticians of Focusing.
 She has taught Focusing in twenty countries, and her Focusing books and manuals have been translated into eleven other languages (Czech, Dari, Dutch, French, German, Hebrew, Italian, Japanese, Korean, Polish, and Spanish).

-Ann is well-known in the Focusing world for her attention to the language that facilitates Focusing, her popular manuals, and her co-creation with Barbara McGavin of Treasure Maps to the Soul, a body of work applying Focusing to difficult areas such as addiction, depression, action blocks, self-criticism, and unfulfilled desire.
-She is the author of two books on Focusing: her bestseller The Power of Focusing, and The Radical Acceptance of Everything.
-Ann’s newest book on Focusing-oriented therapy is, Focusing in Clinical Practice: The Essence of Change (2013), Presence: A Guide to Transforming Your Most Challenging Emotions (2015), and 21 Days to Healthier Boundaries (2020).
+Ann is well-known in the Focusing world for her attention to the language that facilitates Focusing, her popular manuals, and her co-creation with Barbara McGavin of Untanging®, a body of work applying Focusing to difficult areas such as addiction, depression, action blocks, self-criticism, and unfulfilled desire.
+She is the author of five books on Focusing: her bestseller The Power of Focusing (1996), The Radical Acceptance of Everything (2005), Focusing in Clinical Practice: The Essence of Change (2013), Presence: A Guide to Transforming Your Most Challenging Emotions (2015), and 21 Days to Healthier Boundaries (2020).
 Ann is authorized by the Focusing Institute in New York to offer the Institute’s certification as Focusing Trainer.

 On a personal note: Ann lives in Berkeley,

 California, with her life partner, Joseph McBride, noted film historian.

 “I wish I had known how to listen to myself.”